Media Optimisation Configuration

 System Check does not provide configuration options, but rather provides details and diagnostics on the resize and conversion libraries installed, such as whether certain features are supported.

-Image Optimization Settings
+Image Optimisation Settings

 Core Settings